 Delta Faucet Company provides the warning label to comply with the California Safe Drinking Water and Toxic Enforcement Act of 1986, commonly known as “Proposition 65.”
 Many products sold in California are required by law to carry the label.
 The following example label is included on packaging for Delta®, Brizo® and Peerless® showers, tub fillers, bidets, toilets, accessories and select repair parts (RPs):

 We are providing Prop 65 warning labels simply to inform consumers that the product contains chemicals on the State of California’s Prop 65 list.
-Delta Faucet Company products that carry the Prop 65 label include components made with brass, which contains small but detectible amounts of lead—an element included on the Prop 65 chemical list.
+Delta Faucet Company products that carry the Prop 65 label pictured above include components made with brass, which contains small but detectible amounts of lead—an element included on the Prop 65 chemical list.
 Brass has a decades-long history of successful use in plumbing applications.

 Even though a product may be found to contain a Proposition 65-listed chemical, it does not mean that use of the product will cause cancer, birth defects or other reproductive harm.
 Nor does it mean that a product is unsafe.
 All Delta Faucet Company products meet or exceed the requirements of applicable product performance and safety industry standards, as well as the federal Safe Drinking Water Act.
-We are confident there is no health hazard associated with the installation or removal of Delta, Brizo or Peerless products.
+We are confident there is no health hazard associated with the installation, use or removal of Delta, Brizo or Peerless products.

 In 1986, California voters approved the Safe Drinking Water and Toxic Enforcement Act (known as “Proposition 65”).
 Proposition 65 is a "Right to Know" statute; its purpose is to make sure people are aware, before they purchase, that the product they come into contact with contains chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.
 The statute requires a warning label even if the amount of the chemical is miniscule.